katehabura/London-Crime-Analysis/README.md

 <p align="center">Figure 5</p>

 ## What boroughs are considered to be the most dangerous and safest to live based on non-violent crime?
 As Figure 6 reveals, violent crime makes up "only" about 1/3 of all London crime.
 So, what boroughs are considered to be the most dangerous and safest to live based on non-violent crime?
-Figure 7 reveals those results, while figure 8 shows the results for the safest neighborhoods based on non-violent crimes.
+Figure 7 reveals those results, while Figure 8 shows the results for the safest neighborhoods based on non-violent crimes.

 ```sql
 SELECT